ryanwang-trt/SQLator/README.md

 | + Beam search (n=5) | **9.38%** | **97/1034** |

 Training loss across 3 epochs: **1.14 → 0.56 → 0.41**

-> Honestly a lot of the "wrong" predictions are functionally correct SQL — the exact match metric is strict and punishes stuff like quote style (`"france"` vs `'france'`) and extra whitespace.

 ---

 ## Example Outputs